-Research into computational linguistics (CL) showed that news could be accurately separated into truth, falsehoods and satire through analysis of linguistic features [37].
-The credibility toolkit [38] provides the ability to assess news articles along the axes of reliability and objectivity as well as potential social media communities that might be interested in the content of the article, along with visualization tools to assist in interpretation.
+Research into CL shows that news can be accurately separated into truth, falsehoods, and satire through the analysis of linguistic features^[37].
+The credibility toolkit provides the ability to assess news articles along the axes of reliability and objectivity as well as potential social media communities that might be interested in the content of the article^[38].
+The toolkit provides visualization tools to assist in interpretation.
 Thus, CL may offer a means of performing preliminary tagging of a news article for rapid evaluation of that article's veracity.
-In addition to CL, a reputation analysis and pattern spread may also offer valid insights that assist in the evaluation of a new story's veracity.
+In addition to CL, a reputation analysis and PS may also offer valid insights that assist in the evaluation of a news story's veracity.

-The initial response to FN relied on fact checking through source such as Snopes [39], PolitiFact [40], or other fact checking sites.
-This method worked well for years but is time intensive and easily overwhelmed with the volume of FN stories that are generated throughout the course of a campaign.
-Fig. 1 provides an example of a hashtag associated with a factbased narrative, and fig. 2 illustrates the hashtag associated with the fake narrative overlaid on top of the fact-based narrative [41].
-Thus fig. 2 shows the fact-based narrative being easily overwhelmed by the fake narrative.
+The initial response to FN relied on fact checking through sources such as Snopes^[39], Politi-Fact^[40], and other fact-checking sites.
+This method has worked well for years, but is time-intensive and easily overwhelmed with the volume of FN stories that are generated throughout the course of a campaign.
+Fig. 1 provides an example of a hashtag associated with a fact-based narrative and fig. 2 illustrates the fact-based narrative overlaid with the hashtag associated with the fake news narrative^[41].
+Thus, fig. 2 shows the fact-based narrative being easily overwhelmed by the fake narrative.